wotbrew/relic/README.md

 `relic` is an in-memory database and data processing library, inspired by codd's relational algebra.
 It is immutable, functional and declarative.

-It supports change tracking and incremental materialization of arbitrary relations.
+As well as use as database for answering ad-hoc queries, it supports change tracking and incremental materialization of arbitrary relations.
 This makes it a great fit for reactive programs that operate over large data domains, for example SPA's or mobile apps.
-Though it is intended for use on the server as well for any kind of work with data.

 `relic` aims to compete with and exceed the performance of other traditional clojure in-memory databases, and materialization extends its reach to areas where any kind of query at all is too slow.

-Embedded in and integrated with regular clojure functional programming, functional-relational-programming for the JVM has arrived with `relic`.
+Embedded in and integrated with regular clojure functional programming, functional-relational-programming for Clojure/Script has arrived with `relic`.

 ## Pitch